Formatting Tips for Kindle Book Success!

 Have you ever downloaded a book to your Kindle and been so put off by the formatting that you’ve given up reading?
-Incorrectly formatted e-books, or those which have been thrown together aren’t likely to appeal to your ideal audience nor do they project professionalism.
-Being sloppy at the last stretch approach is such a disappointment, too, because there are so many amazing books out there which bear the heart and soul of its writers, but are spoiled because of poor/rushed formatting.
+Me too.
+Incorrectly formatted e-books or those which appear to have been thrown together aren’t likely to appeal to your ideal audience nor do they project professionalism.
+The sloppy at the last stretch approach is such a disappointment and it impacts on book sales.

-So if you’re determined to be a successful Kindle author (and not a sloppy at the last stretch one), here are 12 Top Tips to ensure your Kindle book formatting is on point.
+So if you’re determined to be a successful Kindle author, here are 12 Top Tips to ensure your Kindle book formatting is on point.

 - New Chapter = New Page – press CTRL+ENTER to insert a page break at the end of your chapters or use Insert and Page Break from the menu bar.

 - Headers and Footers – no need to set these up as they aren’t necessary for e-books.

 - Manual Numbering Versus Automatic Numbering – sometimes gremlins can interfere with your numbered lists.
 So to avoid this, try manually inputting your numbers instead of using Microsoft Word’s automatic insertion.
-This will save you time having to fix misaligned numbered lists.
+This will save you having to fix misaligned numbered lists (and swear a lot).